-You can upload documents, pictures, and other types of files to your site by dragging them from your computer to a library on your site, such as Documents or your SkyDrive Pro library.
+You can upload documents, pictures, and other types of files to your site by dragging them from your computer to a library on your site, such as Documents on your team site or your OneDrive for Business.
 First, open the library on your site.
 Then find the documents on your computer that you want to upload, select them, and drag them to the space in your library where it says, drag files here.
 For a demonstration, see Video: Adding documents to a library.
+Not sure where to add the files?
+See Should I save my documents to OneDrive for Business or a team site?

 Note If you don’t see the option to drag and drop files, install the latest version of your browser software or Microsoft Office 2013.
 This feature requires either Office 2013 or the latest version of Internet Explorer, Firefox, or Chrome.